BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 # cgMLST to *Pseudomonas aeruginosa*

-The objective of this repository is to describe a cgMLST schema proposed for *P. aeruginosa* with 2653 target genes.
-This schema was created with the ChewBBACA pipeline (link below).
-All steps and instructions for performing the schema are displayed as well as the output files.
+The objective of this repository is to describe a cgMLST scheme proposed for *P. aeruginosa*.
+This scheme was created with the ChewBBACA pipeline (link below).
+Input files used to create and validate the scheme as well as output files from each step are available.

-The steps to run and download the *P. aeruginosa* cgMLST scheme are available in this repository.
+Additionally, the steps to run and download the *P. aeruginosa* cgMLST scheme are also available in this repository.
+(Steps 8, 9 and 10)

 ## chewBBACA